ArtisanMobile/devdocs/_posts/2014-07-18-hybrid-sdk-reference-guide.md

 Manually track an analytics event with the specified name.

 Use the `parameters` parameter to supply additional context data in the form of key-value pairs.
 For instance, if you have a product page that you want to check, but you also want to be able to know which products are being viewed, you could track an event named "Viewed Product" and pass the product ID as additional data.
+Optionally, you can provide a category, sub-category and sub-sub-category for the event, which can be used for reporting on Artisan Tools.

 {% highlight javascript %}
 ArtisanSDK.trackEvent("Logged In");
 ArtisanSDK.trackEvent("Viewed Product", {'sku':'A0123456789'});
+ArtisanSDK.trackEvent("Viewed Product", {'sku':'A0123456789'}, "Womens");
+ArtisanSDK.trackEvent("Viewed Product", {'sku':'A0123456789'}, "Womens", "Tops");
+ArtisanSDK.trackEvent("Viewed Product", {'sku':'A0123456789'}, "Womens", "Tops", "T-Shirts");
 {% endhighlight %}